Ethiopia hero image

 • Comprehensive circuit: Addis, Lalibela, Gondar, Bahir Dar, Simien Mountains, Rift Valley, and optional Axum or Harar extension.

-• Adds additional service moments, cultural workshops (coffee ceremony, weaving), and rest day for altitude adjustment.
+• Add extra service moments, cultural workshops (coffee ceremony, weaving), and a rest day for altitude adjustment.

-• Allows flexible morning, donor appreciation dinner, and multiple partner engagements.
+• Allow a flexible morning, donor appreciation dinner, and multiple partner engagements.

 Best Time to Go